k-sanchez/workshop_networks_xcbh/03_network.md

 ## Calculation of Concordance Factors using gene trees

-To compute CF from gene trees we will use the 388 gene trees we estimated using raxml.
+To compute CF from gene trees we will use the 388 gene trees we estimated using RAxML.
 The file monitors_trees.tre has all 388 gene trees in newick format.
 Load them into Julia using:

 ```julia
 cd("my/path/here")